darius/cant/README.md

 Re-working the Actors roots of Scheme *could* be neat.

 In the short term, I wanted a Scheme that didn't often make me miss Python.
-(I was a Schemer before, and it never seemed right that Python had not only more libraries but often greater concision.)
+(I was a Schemer before, and it never sat with me right that Python had not only more libraries but often greater concision.)
 This much is kind of done, I'd say, except for imperative-style code.

 In the longer term I'd like to support a Smalltalky programming environment.
 This goal motivated the incredibly slow initial